elvinos/LinkedInScraper/README.md

         python configurator.py
     ```
     -  Follow the prompted instructions filling out thew input and output files - it is fine to change these later
-    - LinkedIn login details are kept safe on you local machine, so don'worry about security here... you can change these if you are rotating profiles
+    - LinkedIn login details are kept safe on you local machine, so don't worry about security here... you can change these if you are rotating profiles
     - *If it's the first time, set the configuration as suggested by the messages that will be printed by the configurator*
     - *Any time in the future you can easily re-run the configuration to change for example name of input / output files*
  5. Take a test run:
     ```
     python scrape.py
     ```
     - if all is successful it should fire up a chrome browser and scrape the profiles in the input file
     ![](GIFs/scrape.gif)